sudofer/tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command and open localhost:8080 in your browser.
+- Run the development web server using the `node express_server.js` command and visit `localhost:8080` in your browser.